franceswoodall/JS-Browser-Game/readme.md

 #Background
 * This game is the Christmas themed version of the popular game 'Wordle'!
 * Wordle was created in October 2021 when a Welsh software engineer built the game for his partner during the pandemic.
 It grew from 90 daily players in November 2021 to over 2 million just two months later.
-* It remains a popular game, so grab a cup of cocoa and enjoy this festive edition.

 #Instructions
 * There are 10 rounds in this game.